BooneHub/fusioninventory/README.md

 ## Limitations

-Tested in Debian and Rhel
+Tested in Debian and Windows

 ## Development